nutmegitconsulting/warp-detector/README.md

 * A host machine (Linux, macOS, or Windows) with a static or DHCP-reserved IP address.
 A Linux host is recommended for easily running the service on system boot.
 * Docker Desktop installed.
 * A Cloudflare Zero Trust account.
 * Git installed on your host machine.
+(You can use a browser to download instead of launching Git, just [follow this link](https://github.com/nutmegitconsulting/warp-detector/archive/refs/heads/main.zip) to get the .zip file and unpack them all into a folder called warp-detector.)

 ## **Quick Start Guide**